Academic Calendar

 Pre- or corequisite(s): None

-An introduction to the study of several criminal justice systems.
-Focus will be placed on the role of political institutions, criminal law, history, and culture on the development of criminal justice systems.
-Includes an exploration of how different criminal justice systems respond to common problems, issues, and events.
+Studies several criminal justice systems, with a focus on the role of political institutions, criminal law, history, and culture in the development of criminal justice systems.
+Includes an exploration of how different criminal justice systems respond to similar problems, issues, and events.

 CRIM 250